kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 ## Remarks

-- I assume that identifier of RS row to be read and cleaned during dispatching to FU will be provided by wakeup logic
+- I assume that the identifier of the RS row to be read and cleaned during dispatching to FU will be provided by the wakeup logic